agnesbrnb/prolipipe/README.rst

 pip
 ~~~

-If you have installed all the dependencies, you can just install prolipipe with:
+If you have installed all the dependencies listed here and on MeReco's page, you can just install prolipipe with:

 .. code:: sh